siren-js/core/README.md

 version increments may not be backward compatible, but patch version increments will.

-In order to get to a product-ready 1.x release, we need users to try out the library, find bugs, and give honest, constructive feedback on how we can improve!
+In order to get to a production-ready release (v1+), we need users to try out the library, find bugs, and give honest, constructive feedback on how we can improve!
 If you'd like to report a bug or provide feedback, feel free to [create an issue](https://github.com/siren-js/core/issues/new).